Mercedes-Benz W196

 Firsts included the use of desmodromic valves and Daimler-Benz developed mechanical direct fuel injection adapted from the DB 601 high-performance V12 used on the Messerschmitt Bf 109E fighter during World War II.

-The legendary 3-liter 300 SLR (Sport Leicht-Rennen, eng: Sport Light-Racing) was derived from the W196 for the 1955 World Sportscar Championship season.
-Its crash at Le Mans that year ended not only its own short-lived domination on the WSC circuit but spelled the end also for the W196, as Mercedes pulled out of competitive racing in 1955 and did not return for another three decades.
+The 3-litre 300 SLR was derived from the W196 for the 1955 World Sportscar Championship season.
+Its crash at Le Mans that year ended not only its own short-lived domination but also spelled the end for the W196.
+Mercedes pulled out of competitive racing in 1955 and did not return for another three decades.